LinkAnJarad/OpenChess-Insights/README.md

 3. Install the packages in requirements.txt

-4. Run app.py through an IDE or a CLI.
-This will automatically start the web app on your local machine at http://127.0.0.1:8000/views/.
+4. Run the file run.bat to automatically start up the application on your web browser.

 5. Go to the url above and input a chess game's PGN.
 A 30-move game will take about 5 to 10 minutes to process.
 The output on the IDE or CLI will show some progress bars.